YouBike: History

 Launched in 2009, the system initially saw an unexpectedly small number of daily users in the trial district of Xinyi.
 This prompted the city's Department of Transportation to expand the system along the Taipei Metro lines and into several more districts.
 The slow initial adoption of YouBike rentals was overcome through adjusting the business model, such as by lowering rates (including making the first 30 minutes free of charge), and increasing ways to open an account (online via the YouBike website or at the kiosks).
 In April 2015, the Taipei Department of Transportation began charging YouBike riders for the first 30 minutes of use.

 In 2020, the improved new system, YouBike 2.0, is taking its trials near National Taiwan University.
 The new system allows bike renting with only smartphones and reduces the limitations of station infrastructure.
-The government hopes that the new system will help build a larger scale of bike rental network.
+The government hopes that the new system will help build a larger scale of bike rental network.The new, white, 2.0 system is now found across Taiwan.

-In 2021, the Taipei City government has pledged to retire all of the first version of YouBike, YouBike 1.0, by the end of 2022 due to positive feedback on YouBike 2.0.

-Youbike 1.0 service in Taipei City is retired since December 2022.
+In 2021, the Taipei City government pledged to retire all of the first version of YouBike, YouBike 1.0, by the end of 2022 due to positive feedback on YouBike 2.0.
+YouBike 1.0 service in Taipei City was retired in December 2022.

 Bikes

+The yellow bikes are normal ones while there are a smaller number of orange bikes that are electric and offer pedal assist.
+They are more expensive to use.

-According to the company, each of the system’s bikes costs about NT$10,000 (US$330) because they are designed to withstand frequent use.
+According to the company, each of the system's bikes costs about NT$10,000 (US$330) because they are designed to withstand frequent use.
 The bicycles are built to be used 13 times a day on average, much more often than the twice daily use that most other bicycles average.
 Each bicycle has an RFID tag for vehicle tracking and theft prevention.

+There is a 15-minute renewal restriction period at the station to which the bike was returned.

+Fees

+The cost of YouBike rental varies between areas in Taiwan, depending on whether the local government offers subsidies.
+In most jurisdictions, renting a non-electric YouBike 2.0 rental costs NT$10 per 30 minutes for the first 4 hours, NT$20 per 30 minutes in hour 4-8, and NT$40 per 30 minutes after 8 hours before subsidies.